 Generally, if you ask a PCB assembler to process functional testings before delivery, you need to pay additional costs.
 At different PCB assembly houses, the functional testing prices differ.
 The cost of functional testing ranges from $0.1 to $1 per piece of PCB assembly.

 Very few manufacturers perform overall FCT to verify the PCB's full functionality, but PCBONLINE does.
-If your order amount is over $5,000, we provide free functional testings.
+If your order amount is over $5,000, we provide free functional testing.
 Plus, free complete PCBA samples.

-PCBONLINE is a one-stop PCB manufacturer that can provide free functional testings.
+PCBONLINE is a one-stop PCB manufacturer that can provide free functional testing.
 We offer advanced PCB, PCB assembly, box builds, and design.
 We accept large volumes, small-batch, and prototypes.

-The functional test is not the only free test at PCBONLINE, here are other free tests and services: a design for excellence, one-to-one engineering support, Gerber and BOM check before manufacturing, and first article test for PCBA.
+The functional test is not the only free test at PCBONLINE, here are other free tests and services: a design for excellence, one-to-one engineering support, Gerber and BOM check before PCBA manufacturing, and the first article inspection (FAI) for PCBA.
 Plus, you can enjoy $100 off coupons for online purchases once you register on our website.

 Benefits of Performing FCT for Your PCB Assembly